Skip to content

 1. European Fantastic Film Festival (September):

-This film festival takes place every year since 2008.
-It focuses on fantasy, science fiction and horror films and attracts visitors from all over the world.
-Since 2009, the festival starts its events with the Great Strasbourg Zombie Walk leading to the festival being the largest one in Europe.
+This film festival has Been held every year since 2008.
+It focuses on fantasy, science fiction, and horror films and attracts visitors worldwide.
+Since 2009, the festival has started its events with the Great Strasbourg Zombie Walk, which has made it the largest one in Europe.

 1. Jazz d’Or (November):

-This celebration of the best European, especially France’s, jazz players – with important links to Germany.
-The festival holds around 30 concerts in 10 different locations around the city with different nationalities; French, German and American with various jazz styles.
+This celebration of the best European jazz players —especially French players—has essential links to Germany.
+The festival holds around 30 concerts in 10 locations around the city with different nationalities: French, German, and American, with various jazz styles.

 1. Christkindelsmärik or Christmas Market (November – December):